PrinceOfPuppers/qbot/README.md

 [expr]  - any
 ```

-evaluates expression `[expr]` and ignores what it evaluates to, identical to using `cdef x ; [expr]` but without variable assignment
+Evaluates expression `[expr]` and ignores what it evaluates to, identical to using `cdef x ; [expr]` but without variable assignment

-operator name stands for "python do"
+Operator name stands for "python do"

 **example:**
 ```